telekom-mms/ansible-collection-acme/docs/dns-challenge/pebble.md

 # Variables for pebble dns-challenge

-This provider gets used in our integration tests for the dns challenge.
+This provider gets used in our integration tests for the DNS challenge.
 **This provider should not be used in other environments than for testing!
 The certificates are not trusted**.